Priyallohar/emoji-identification/README.md

 ---

-# Here you can see my potfolio:-
+# Here you can see app live:-

 ### <a href="https://emoji-identification.netlify.app/" target="_blank"> Emoji identification live </a>